JornKnuit/ReSeeDModelling/Model Input/README.md

-**Model input data for each of the models is giving in the following files:**
+**Model input data for each of the HMSC models is giving in the following files:**

 X -> Environmental covariates